Last updated on

 - The nature of the case and level of engagement from other parties

-Upon accepting instructions, I will ensure prompt early advice including a general assessment of the further work that is necessary and the timescale over which you can expect the required legal services to be provided.
+Upon accepting instructions, Charlie will ensure prompt early advice including a general assessment of the further work that is necessary and the timescale over which you can expect the required legal services to be provided.

-Contractual Terms
+Contractual terms

-I accept instructions subject to the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2012 (as updated).
+Charle accepts instructions subject to the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2012 (as updated).
 Those standard terms can be found on the Bar Council’s website at:

 https://www.barcouncilethics.co.uk/documents/contractual-terms/